MicrosoftDocs/common-data-model-and-service/powerapps/power-apps-data-table-control.md

 [**Size**](https://powerapps.microsoft.com/en-us/tutorials/properties-text/ "Size") – The default font size for all data rows

-[**X**](https://powerapps.microsoft.com/en-us/tutorials/properties-size-location/ "X") – The distance between the left edge of a Data table and the left edge of its parent container (screen if no parent container)
+[**X**](https://powerapps.microsoft.com/en-us/tutorials/properties-size-location/ "X") – The distance between the left edge of a Data table and the left edge of its parent container (or screen if there is no parent container)

-[**Y**](https://powerapps.microsoft.com/en-us/tutorials/properties-size-location/ "Y") – The distance between the top edge of a Data table and the top edge of its parent container (screen if no parent container)
+[**Y**](https://powerapps.microsoft.com/en-us/tutorials/properties-size-location/ "Y") – The distance between the top edge of a Data table and the top edge of its parent container (or screen if there is no parent container)

 [**Width**](https://powerapps.microsoft.com/en-us/tutorials/properties-size-location/ "Width") – The distance between a Data table’s left and right edges